Food fortification: Iodized salt

 Iodised salt has been used in the United States since before World War II.
 It was discovered in 1821 that goiters could be treated by the use of iodized salts.
 However, it was not until 1916 that the use of iodized salts could be tested in a research trial as a preventative measure against goiters.
 By 1924, it became readily available in the US.
 Currently in Canada and the US, the RDA for iodine is as low as 90 μg/day for children (4–8 years) and as high as 290 μg/day for breast-feeding mothers.

 Diseases that are associated with an iodine deficiency include: intellectual disabilities, hypothyroidism, and goiter.
 There is also a risk of various other growth and developmental abnormalities.

+Special-purpose food

+Special food products intended to serve as a large (if not only) part of the diet are generally extensively fortified to meet the nutritional needs of their users.
+Examples include: